-Flush mounted transducers are mounted in the mid-ship bilge, below the battery fiberglass shelf.
-To access the transducer from inside the boat, the batteries and fiberglass shelf must be removed.
-The black acoustic window material visible from the bottom side of hull is made of a soft, rubbery, elastic material called urethane, which carries sound waves in almost the same manner as water.
+Your SEA VEE 370Z is a high performance stepped hull which utilizes ventilated hull bottom in order to optimize performance.
+Due to the ventelated bottom, transducers are mounted just forward of the 1st step on the hull bottom on an engineered surface optimized for transducer installation to help minimize transducer signal interference.
+The transducer is accessible thru the console rigging area, below the battery compartment.
+The black acoustic window material is made of a soft, rubbery, elastic material called urethane, which carries sound waves in almost the same manner as water.
 Avoid damaging the face of the transducers by not scratching them; this can make readings inaccurate.